-5. Discovery Cutoff: March 7, 2008
+3. Discovery Cutoff: March 7, 2008

-"Discovery" is the word used in federal courts to describe how the parties can learn information and get documents that are useful to deciding this lawsuit.
-Rules 26 through 37 of the Federal Rules of Civil Procedure explain how you may get information and documents from the government and how the government may get information and documents from you.
+"Discovery" is the word used in federal courts to describe how plaintiffs and defendants can learn information and get documents that are useful to deciding this lawsuit.
+Rules 26 through 37 of the Federal Rules of Civil Procedure explain how you may get information and documents from the defendants and how the defendants may get information and documents from you.
 You should read Rules 26 through 37 now so that you understand how this works, and so that you can begin taking discovery in this case.

 The court expects both sides to follow Rules 26 through 37.
 You have no right to get information or documents to use in this case except in the way these rules say.
 For example Rule 26(b) says that you may discover evidence that is relevant to the claims or defenses in this lawsuit.
 You may not discover evidence that is not relevant.
 Rule 26(c) protects all parties from discovery requests that are annoying, oppressive, or too expensive or too much time to be worth it in this case.
-The government sometimes objects that discovery demands by claimants violate Rules 26(b) or 26(c), so it is important to make careful discovery requests that are aimed at getting the information and documents you really need for this lawsuit, and not aimed at getting other information and documents that you don't really need.
+Defendants often object that discovery demands violate Rules 26(b) or 26(c), so it is important to make careful discovery requests that are aimed at getting the information and documents you really need for this lawsuit, and not aimed at getting other information and documents that you don't really need.

 Another reason that it is important to make careful discovery requests is because Rule 33(a) says that a party only may serve 25 interrogatories on his opponents.
 An interrogatory is a written question that you want the defendants to answer under oath.
-Even if you have lots of questions that you want the government to answer so that you can learn information about its claim, you cannot ask more than 25 questions unless the court gives you permission first.
+Even if you have lots of questions that you want the defendants to answer so that you can learn information about your claims, you cannot ask more than 25 questions unless the court gives you permission first.
 This court usually does not give either side permission to ask more than 25 interrogatories.
 That means you must use your 25 interrogatories to ask the most important questions.

-Sometimes the government does not object to a few extra interrogatories, and this court expects that the government will be reasonable.
-But a claimant should not count on obtaining answers to more than 25 interrogatories during this lawsuit.
+Sometimes the defendant does not object to a few extra interrogatories, and this court expects that the defendants and their attorney in their case will be reasonable.
+But the plaintiffs should not count on obtaining answers to more than 25 interrogatories during this lawsuit.